shmsw25/AmbigQA/README.md

 }
 ```

+## Baseline codes

+Try running [baseline codes][codes] (instructions in its README), which includes DPR retrieval, DPR reader and SpanSeqGen.
+This includes codes and scripts for both NQ-open and AmbigNQ.

 ## Leaderboard submission guide

 Create a prediction file using the questions on NQ-open test data, and email it to [Sewon Min](mailto:sewon@cs.washington.edu).